The Killing Fields (film): Production

 In an interview with The Guardian in November 2014, Joffé said:

 David Puttnam asked to see me, which in those days was a bit like being invited out to Hollywood.
 He gave me Bruce Robinson's script, which was enormous, but it was so full of passion and energy I couldn't put it down.
 I'd heard about Cambodia and the Khmer Rouge, but didn't know much until I read it.
 I wrote to David saying that whoever made the film would have to be careful because it wasn't just a war story: it was about human connection, how friendships are born and what they do to us.
 I didn't hear from him for six months, then we bumped into one another and he said he'd interviewed most of the directors in the world – including some very big names who would make the studios happy – but no one had really understood it.
 "You're the only man who has," he said.

 In the same interview actor Julian Sands said:

 Roland's audition process was extraordinary.
 I was 24 and I've never come across anything as rigorous since.
 He was looking to put together a troupe of actors without much film experience, because he wanted the freshness of everything to resonate with us.
 He would gather lots of us in his office to improvise scenes.
 After about a month, he had a group he found interesting.
 John Malkovich, Sam Waterston and Haing S. Ngor weren't subject to that, but their meetings with him were still pretty intense.
 A lot was made of the fact that Haing hadn't acted before, but John put it differently: he said Haing had been acting his whole life – you had to be a pretty good actor to survive the Khmer Rouge.

+Puttnam recalled Yoko Ono's reaction to the use of John Lennon's "Imagine" in the film: "“The film ended, and she was in pieces.
+She climbed over the back of her chair, hugged me and cried.
+‘I promise you this,’ she said: ‘This is exactly the way John would have liked the song to have been used.’
+It was an amazing moment.”

 Box office

-Goldcrest Films invested £8,419,000 in the film and received £10,664,000.
+Goldcrest Films invested £8,419,000 in the film, which earned £10,664,000 in gross receipts.